 - I Ate WHAT?!: Experience's reaction in the epilogue to learning she's eating sheep testicles.

 - Inadequate Inheritor: Tucker calls Angus this compared to the brothers' father.
-Angus retorts with an angry, but accurate response.Tucker: Your father was ten times the father you are!Angus: My father fell off a cliff chasing a wool-blind ewe.
+Angus retorts with an angry, but accurate response.Tucker: Your father was ten times the farmer you are!Angus: My father fell off a cliff chasing a wool-blind ewe.

 - Innocently Insensitive: After narrowly escaping a truck that plunges off a cliff, Experience remarks that she wouldn't like to fall from such a height.
 Henry then points out they're standing at the place where his father fell to his death in an unfortunate accident years before.

 - I Take Offense to That Last One!: When Angus tells Henry that he'd provided "genetic material" for the hybrid experiments, Henry calls him a fucker - Angus retorts that he'd masturbated to provide said material, prompting Henry to call him "Wanker" instead.
 Angus just says that it was the price of progress.